-In doing so, a trademark is used to label goods and services by origin, the company trademark for naming a company and the work title is the special designation for printed titles, films, musical works, and similar works.
-The trademark also has an attention-creating, advertising, and communication function, which can be of essential importance for the company as well.
+The trademark serves to identify goods and services according to their origin, the commercial designation serves to identify companies by name, and the work title serves to identify special designations for printed titles, films, musical works and similar works.
+The trademark also has an attention-getting, advertising and communication function, which can also be of essential importance for the entrepreneur.

-As probably the most relevant right in trademark law, the trademark can be protected for an unlimited time with the corresponding extensions and use, contrary to all other commercial protective rights.
-Trademark protection is normally obtained by application and registration at the respective trademark office.
+The trademark, as probably the most relevant right in the laws of signs and trademarks, can be protected for an unlimited period of time if extended and used appropriately, in contrast to all other industrial property rights.
+Trademark protection is usually obtained by application and registration at the respective trademark office.

-Even before applying for a trademark, thought should be given to the correct trademark strategy, as often this is the deciding factor with regard to the effectiveness of the trademark protection, and thus the success of a product and the manufacturer.
+Even before applying for a trademark, one should think about the right trademark strategy, because this often determines the effectiveness of the trademark protection and thus the success of a product and the producing company.

-It should therefore be determined in advance whether there are potential trademark protection obstacles and any prior conflicting trademarks or brands to prevent problems in the application process or a claim from being filed due to a trademark violation.
-Former holders of rights may also file an appeal against the application.
-A trademark can also be revoked, even after successful registration, after all.
-In order to assert corresponding rights with respect to newer trademarks and to defend the trademark as required by law, trademark monitoring should also be performed in order to defend oneself early on against very similar trademarks.
+It is therefore advisable to check in advance whether there are any possible obstacles to protection under trademark law and whether there are any earlier conflicting trademarks and marks, in order to avoid problems in the application procedure or even to avoid being held liable for trademark infringement.
+Whether there are older trademarks that may be problematic can be determined by a professional similarity search.
+Older right holders can also file an opposition against the application.
+Finally, a trademark can be cancelled even after successful registration.
+In order to be able to assert corresponding rights against younger trademarks and to defend the trademark as required by law, trademark monitoring should also be carried out in order to defend against confusable marks at an early stage.

-Once in force, the trademark assures the owner the sole right to use it commercially or to license it to third parties.
-Furthermore, the transfer of trademarks is a regular topic, primarily within the scope of business transfers where due diligence of commercial protective rights can be the decisive argument for or against a company takeover.
-Often, the existing trademarks and brand names make up the value of a company.
+Once in force, a trademark grants its owner the sole right to exploit it commercially or to license it to third parties.
+Furthermore, the transfer of trademarks is a regular topic, especially in the context of company transfers, where a due diligence of industrial property rights can provide the decisive arguments for or against a company takeover.
+After all, it is often the existing brands and trademarks that make up the value of a company.